KyleAsaff/ForumBuddy/README.md

 HOW IT WORKS

 Scrapes the search database of a forum with your username and records all fourm posts in localStorage.
-The extension uses background.js constantly scrape the forum every minute and stores all information.
+The extension uses background.js to get the latest posts when they become avaliable by the forum database.

 PROJECT STATUS